100 Things

 55.- 50.
 [RESERVED FOR FUTURE USE.]

-49. Once, just once, I'd like to have "Hail to the Chief" played when I enter a room.
+49. Once, just once, I'd like to have "Hail to the Chief" played when I enter a room... instead of my having to hum it.

 47. Leezer's list is way better than mine.

-46. George was the best songwriter, John was strongest, but I like Paul and Ringo... who just released his greatest hits!
+46. George was the best songwriter, John was strongest, but I like Paul best.
+(Not Pete Best.)

 44. I once met Ally Sheedy in Boston, by accidentally trapping her pure in a revolving door.
 (So when, hopefully at an old, old age, she dies and her life flashes before her eyes, I'll be in it!!!)